The Strange Intimacy Of Meeting People While Traveling

 "How long have you been here?"

-Travel creates immediate shared context.
+Travel gives you immediate shared context.

-Some of my favorite memories happened accidentally.
+Some of my favorite memories happened by accident.

-A conversation that turned into dinner.
+A conversation that became dinner.

-Hostels Create A Strange Kind Of Temporary Family
+Hostels Create Temporary Communities

-Especially while traveling alone.
+Especially when you're traveling alone.

 You meet people quickly.